ramarora00/ramarora00/README.md

 ## 👨‍💻 About Me

 I’m a **Full-Stack Developer** with a strong interest in **Fintech systems**, backend architecture, and automation-driven workflows.
-I enjoy transforming ideas into **clean, scalable, and structured applications** that solve real-world problems.
+I focus on building clean, scalable, and well-structured applications that solve real-world problems.

 Currently working with **Node.js**, **MongoDB**, and modern backend patterns, while consistently sharpening my **DSA fundamentals** to improve problem-solving depth.

 I believe great software is built at the intersection of
 **clarity in thought, consistency in effort, and curiosity to explore.**
+---

+## 🚧 Currently Working On

+- 🔹 **Backend Development** with Node.js & MongoDB
+- 🔹 Building **Fintech-oriented dashboards & systems**
+- 🔹 Improving **DSA problem-solving** through pattern-based practice
+- 🔹 Exploring **automation** to simplify developer workflows

 ---